 If the shape of the body is acceptable, consider the fins.
 Are they straight?
 Do they have curves?
 How about twists, breaks, or blemishes?
 Look at the edges.
 Are they straight and intact, or have they begun to fray?

 Angelfish are supposed to be beautiful creatures.
 There is nothing attractive about curved, short, ragged fins with blemishes.
 Angels with such weaknesses could pass them on to their offspring.
 You have no way of knowing whether a young angel’s ugly fins are the result of genetics or environmental factors.

 You shouldn’t put too much stock in the color of young angels.
 This is because factors like stress and environmental stimuli can affect coloration.
 Dull colors in a fish store could become richer and more attractive over time.
 To determine whether or not a young angel has the colors you want, you need to take it back home and care for it.

-Once it has been housed in the right water conditions and fed appropriately, the colors will either improve or remained unchanged.
+Once it has been housed in the right water conditions and fed appropriately, the colors will either improve or remain unchanged.
 If you have a young angelfish and you are unsure of its color, take it out of the breeding tank.
 Keep it away from angels of the opposite gender until its colors become more pronounced, letting you know what you’re dealing with.

 Angelfish share different names, mainly due to their diversified colors.
 However, their genetic codes are quite similar.
 Therefore, crossbreeding various subdivisions of angelfish is possible and even quite common.
-All you have to do is introducing them to the same aquarium.
+All you have to do is introduce them to the same aquarium.

-I hope my article had answered your question regarding breeding different kinds of angelfish.
+I hope my article has answered your question regarding breeding different kinds of angelfish.
 Even if you fail in your first attempt, do not give up.
 Sometimes you are doing everything right, but nature says the final word.
 Keep moving forward until you succeed.